oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-25-speciallocations-object.md

 A `specialLocations` object defines locations of special significance to SARIF consumers.

-> NOTE: This version of SARIF defines only one such location, `displayBase` ([§3.25.2](#displaybase-property)).
+> NOTE: This version of SARIF defines only one such location, `displayBase` ([sec](#displaybase-property)).
 In the future, other specially treated locations might be defined.

 ### displayBase property

-A `specialLocations` object **MAY** contain a property named `displayBase` whose value is an `artifactLocation` object ([§3.4](#artifactlocation-object)) which provides a suggestion to consumers to display file paths relative to the specified location.
+A `specialLocations` object **MAY** contain a property named `displayBase` whose value is an `artifactLocation` object ([sec](#artifactlocation-object)) which provides a suggestion to consumers to display file paths relative to the specified location.

 A consumer **MAY** act on this hint as follows:

-1. Resolve `displayBase` to a URI (the "base URI") by the procedure defined in [§3.14.14](#originaluribaseids-property) or any procedure with the same result.
+1. Resolve `displayBase` to a URI (the "base URI") by the procedure defined in [sec](#originaluribaseids-property) or any procedure with the same result.
 If the result is not an absolute URI, the procedure fails.

-2. Normalize the base URI and the displayed URI by the procedures defined in [§3.10.1](#uri-valued-properties--general) and [§3.10.2](#normalizing-file-scheme-uris) or any procedures with the same result.
+2. Normalize the base URI and the displayed URI by the procedures defined in [sec](#uri-valued-properties--general) and [sec](#normalizing-file-scheme-uris) or any procedures with the same result.

 3. If the base URI and the displayed URI have the identical scheme, authority, and initial path segments, then display only the remaining path segments of the displayed URI, or "." if there are no remaining path segments.